AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 ### **Initial Concept**

-The idea for the project was to develop a memory game targetted towards children.
+The idea for the project was to develop a memory game targeted towards children.
 The concept was to create a loveable character that needed the users help.
 This was to encourage the users to play the game and hopefully increase their enjoyment of it.

-The visual design was to give the impression of the game being played on a witches work desk.
-The game window is displayed on an open spell book and is intended to be from the users perspective.
+The visual design was to give the impression of the game being played on a witch's work desk.
+The game window is displayed on an open spell book and is intended to be from the user's perspective.

-I included a scoring system to provide replayability and entice players to return and improve their scores.
+I included a scoring system to provide greater replayability and entice players to return and improve their scores.

 ### **User Stories**